filecoin-project/venus-docs/docs/Using-venus-Shared-Modules.md

 There are two ways of getting started with mining using Venus.

-1. Deploy minimum hardware and gain access to a publicly hosted shared venus modules. <!--(Checkout venus incubation center page to learn more on how you can get an account setup!)-->
+1. Deploy minimum hardware and gain access to a publicly hosted shared venus modules.<!--(Checkout venus incubation center page to learn more on how you can get an account setup!)--> (The rest of this tutorial will walk you through this way of deploying venus mining operation)
 2. Deploy all required hardware and venus modules by yourself.
+(See [this](https://venus.filecoin.io/How-To-Deploy-MingPool.html) tutorial to learn more)

 After following the rest of the trutorial and successful deployment, you can start pledging sectors, grow power and evantually obtain block rewards through your contribution to the network's storage capacity!